pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 Now that you have static files and an empty Upstream that is ready to host them, add files to the Pantheon Site using [SFTP](/sftp) or [Git](/git).

-Once the files have been added to the Site, [commit the code](/sftp#committing-sftp-changes), and deploy the changes through Test and Live.
+Once the files have been added to the Site, [commit the code](/sftp#committing-sftp-changes), and deploy the changes through Test to Live.

 ## Frequently Asked Questions

 ### Can I create a static site on Pantheon?

 Yes!
-You can start a new static site using an empty Upstream.
+You can start a new static site using an [empty Upstream](https://dashboard.pantheon.io/sites/create?upstream_id=4c7176de-e079-eed1-154d-44d5a9945b65).

 ### Can I add static files to an existing WordPress or Drupal site?